 Guided learning hours consist of 12 hours of classroom-based sessions.

 Part-time: 1 week (4 sessions totaling 12 contact hours)

-Classes are held twice per week and would mainly focus on exam-taking skills for the Speaking, Listening, Reading, and Writing components of the IELTS examination.
+Classes are held four evenings over one week and would mainly focus on exam-taking skills for the Speaking, Listening, Reading, and Writing components of the IELTS examination.